By Melinda Maryniuk, MEd, RD, CDCES

-The DOT stands for Do One Thing… and here’s why it makes sense.
-Many people can identify ONE thing in their eating pattern that is causing the most problems in terms of managing their weight.
-If one focuses on that, and just does that one thing consistently, that can save a lot of unwanted calories.
+Many people try to overhaul EVERYTHING when they’re trying to lose weight, but that almost always ends up failing.
+Why?
+It’s too much all at once and it’s easy to get overwhelmed.
+We suggest an alternate approach– choose one thing to focus on.
+Here’s why it makes sense.
+Almost everyone can identify ONE thing in their eating pattern that is causing the most problems in terms of managing their weight.
+If we focus on that, and do that one thing consistently, it can save a lot of unwanted calories.
 Read the following examples to see how this approach works…

 |Soft Drink Overload